1602/compound/docs/api/routing.md

     map.get('/url', 'ctl#action', {subdomain: '*.example.com'});

 A subdomain match will ignore the first- and second-level components of the domain.
-This value is hard-coded into the `ControllerBrigde` class.
+This value is hard-coded into the `ControllerBridge` class.

 *NOTE*: This feature relies on `Host` HTTP/1.1 header, if your Node process behind a proxy (like Nginx), make sure you've passed this header to CompoundJS.